Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry: Introduction

-In addition to the entanglement entropy, we compute the Renyi entropies $S_n$, which are also found to satisfy the scaling form in Eqs.~(\ref{Sres}),(\ref{DeltaS}).
-The coefficient of the area law $C$ is now expected to depend on the replica index $n$ and so is the finite size constant $\gamma$.
+In addition to the entanglement entropy, we compute the Renyi entropies $S_n$, which are also found to satisfy the scaling forms in Eqs.~(\ref{DeltaS}), (\ref{DeltaScorn}).
+The coefficient of the area law $C$ now depends on the replica index $n$, so does the finite size constant $\gamma_{\mathrm{ord}}$ and the corner/curvature coefficient $b'$.
 However, the coefficient of the logarithmic correction $b$ is found to be independent of the replica index.

-We also study the full low energy spectrum of the entanglement Hamiltonian $H_E$ defined in terms of the reduced density matrix of the subsystem $\rho_A$ as $\rho_A = \exp(-H_E)$.
-We show that the low energy part of $H_E$ up to a constant energy shift satisfies $H_E = H_{\mathrm{tower}}/T_E$, with $H_{\mathrm{tower}}$, Eq.~(\ref{Htower}), the physical tower of states Hamiltonian of the subsystem.
-The ``effective temperature" $T_E$ is found to scale with the system size as $T_E \sim c/L$.
-These findings are remarkably similar to recent results on gapped topological phases, which possess gapless edge states.\cite{Haldane, Lauchli,Thomale,Ari,Fidkowski,Hong,Bernevig,QiKatsuraLudwig} It was found that for such phases the entanglement Hamiltonian associated with a subsystem is proportional to the actual Hamiltonian governing the edge states that would be exposed if a physical cut was performed along the subsystem boundary.